cobleg/EnergyFinancialMarkets/Capacity Investment Scheme.md

 - Are facilities that *do not* emit $CO_2$-e gases.
 That is the project has a fuel source that has not [[Scope 1 emissions]].
 - Are commercially defined as defined in the section: [Key commercial terms](#Key%20commercial%20terms)
 - Have a minimum capacity of 30 MW
+- Can sustain continuous operation for a duration of at least 4 hours
 - For storage-only projects, the project is capable of charging only from the grid
 - The project can demonstrate that it contributes to system reliability (this excludes stand-alone wind or solar PV projects from being eligible for the CIS)
 - There is evidence of secure access to land, a planning pathway with relevant planning approvals, and a viable grid connection